 - Adverbs (e.g. fudan, itsumo, tokidoki, etc.) + Te-form + i-masu

-(1) Expressions for state / condition (e.g. omise wa konde-imasu. [the shop is crowded.])
+(1) Expressions for on-going states (e.g. omise wa konde-imasu. [the shop is crowded.])

 You will be able to learn the differences between Hai and Ee depending on conversation.